Sparks Fly (song)

 "Sparks Fly" is a song by the American singer-songwriter Taylor Swift from her third studio album, Speak Now (2010).
 Swift had written the track in 2006 and occasionally performed it live, and she produced it with Nathan Chapman for Speak Now after receiving fan requests.
-"Sparks Fly" is a pop rock song with influences of country music and arena rock; its production incorporates dynamic electric guitars and subtle fiddles.
+"Sparks Fly" is a pop rock, country pop, and power pop song with influences of country music and arena rock; its production incorporates dynamic electric guitars and subtle fiddles.
 The lyrics are about temptations and reluctance caused by a dangerous love affair.

 Big Machine Records released "Sparks Fly" to country radio in the United States on July 18, 2011, as the fifth single from Speak Now.
 The accompanying music video was released on August 10, 2011, and it features footage from the Speak Now World Tour.
-Some critics praised the catchy production and lyrics that demonstrated personal emotions with specificity, but several others deemed the lyrical imagery somewhat unoriginal.
+While some critics praised the production and lyrics that demonstrated personal emotions with specificity, others deemed the lyrical imagery somewhat unoriginal.
 "Sparks Fly" won a Teen Choice Award for Choice Music – Country Song.

 In the United States, the single peaked at number 17 on the Billboard Hot 100 and at number one on Hot Country Songs, and it was certified platinum by the Recording Industry Association of America.
 It also charted in Australia and Canada.
 Swift performed "Sparks Fly" on the Speak Now World Tour (2011–2012) and the Red Tour (2013–2014), and she occasionally performed it on her later tours.
 Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Sparks Fly (Taylor's Version)" for her re-recorded album Speak Now (Taylor's Version) (2023).

 Background and release

 Taylor Swift wrote "Sparks Fly" when she was 16 years old, around the time she was conceiving her debut album, Taylor Swift (2006).
 She recalled that she performed the song occasionally for bar shows and small concerts, and in 2008, a recorded video of a performance circulated on the internet and gained traction among her fans.
 "Sparks Fly" became a fan favorite, and Swift decided to rework the song for her third studio album, Speak Now, after she received fan requests to release it at the 2010 CMA Music Festival backstage.
-This version, produced by Swift and Nathan Chapman, includes some changes to the lyrics but keeps the original arrangement.
+This version includes some changes to the lyrics but keeps the original arrangement.

 Speak Now was released on October 25, 2010.
 According to Swift, by the time the album was scheduled for release, she had performed "Sparks Fly" live "at maybe one or two shows".
 Big Machine Records released the song to country radio in the United States on July 18, 2011, as the album's fifth single.
 CD single variants were released as part of exclusive packages via Swift's online store; each package included Speak Now-themed merchandise.
 The single was also bundled with another exclusive package that included the Target-exclusive deluxe edition of Speak Now and related merchandise; this packaged included one of the three options for the CD single: "Sparks Fly", "The Story of Us", and "Mean".